simpleton/stack-unwind-samples/unwind-stack.md

 ## Unwinding stack in real world
 How can we unwind stack without a frame pointer?
 The modern way to specify unwind information is in the `.debug_frame` section.
-But we never ship `.debug_frame` to release build, the compiler will use some similar but some section to help use unwind.
+But we never ship `.debug_frame` to release build, the compiler will use similar but much smaller sections to help use unwind.
 On x86 & ARMv8 platfomr they're `.eh_frame` and `.eh_frame_hdr`.`.ARM.extab` and `.ARM.exidx` are for ARM32.
 They're quite similar, we only discuss `.eh_frame` in follow-up.
 If you're interested on `.ARM.extab`, you can check [<ARM-Unwinding-Tutorial>](https://sourceware.org/binutils/docs/as/ARM-Unwinding-Tutorial.html)

 ### ".eh_frame" and ".eh_frame_hdr"